betterscientificsoftware/bssw.io/Articles/Blog/2020-05-remote-spack.md

 Given that we’ve been able to make this work for a large group once, we might just start doing more frequent tutorial sessions in general.
 I think we could reach a lot of people that way.

-**4. Spack is a huge global community of open source developers and users, and many find themselves in "unplanned" remote work--possibly unable to work they way they are used to.
-What impact do you forsee this having on the way your community is managed, if any?**
+**Elaine:** Spack is a huge global community of open source developers and users, and many find themselves in "unplanned" remote work--possibly unable to work they way they are used to.
+What impact do you forsee this having on the way your community is managed, if any?

-Given that we’re already remote, I don’t see this having a major impact.
+**Todd:** Given that we’re already remote, I don’t see this having a major impact.
 Nearly all the interaction in Spack is asynchronous and remote, so little changes day to day in forums like GitHub and Slack.

-**5. What are your lessons learned over the years about supporting large virtual communities that might apply to the smaller teams you work with that suddenly find themselves in unplanned remote work?**
+**Elaine:** What are your lessons learned over the years about supporting large virtual communities that might apply to the smaller teams you work with that suddenly find themselves in unplanned remote work?

-A lot of smaller teams at LLNL rely on being able to walk down the hall and ask developers for help, and I think that’s no longer workable.
+**Todd:** A lot of smaller teams at LLNL rely on being able to walk down the hall and ask developers for help, and I think that’s no longer workable.
 Probably the most important thing we did early on (w.r.t. scaling the project) was to write lots of documentation.
 I don’t think we’d be able to function without that.
 There just isn’t enough bandwidth to tell everyone everything, and there has to be an authoritative place to read about features.

 Similarly, I think the biggest bottleneck in Spack is core developer and package maintainer time.
 We’e been able to gradually expand the number of people who own some aspect of the project — giving more people commit access and encouraging more groups to work on their own features and contribute them back.
 Having lots of people who feel empowered to work on the project and speak about it helps tremendously, and it means that often, people don’t have to go to the core developers to get help.
 They can just ask online and *someone* will answer.
 I don’t think we could continue to grow without that.